Joanna Norris, Associate DirectorDepartment of Public Relations(904) 620-2102

 Department of Public Relations

 The University of North Florida is one of the best colleges in the Southeast, according to the nationally known education services company, The Princeton Review.
-It’s one of 135 institutions The Princeton Review recommends in its “Best in the Southeast” section of its website feature, “2012 Best Colleges: Region by Region.”
+It’s one of 133 institutions The Princeton Review recommends in its “Best in the Southeast” section of its website feature, “2011 Best Colleges: Region by Region.

 “We’re pleased to recommend UNF to users of our site as one of the best schools to earn their undergrad degree.
-We chose this university and the other terrific institutions we name as ‘regional best’ colleges mainly for their excellent academic programs,” said Robert Franek, Princeton Review’s senior vice president and publisher.
+We chose it and the other terrific institutions we name as ‘regional best’ colleges mainly for their excellent academic programs,” said Robert Franek, Princeton Review’s senior vice president of publishing.

 Contact | Emergency | Privacy | RegulationsDisability Accommodations